 Length of Involvement

-Saturday, June 15 – Saturday, June 22.
-If coming by plane, you must arrive between 8 AM and 5 PM on Friday, June 14.
+Sunday, June 15 – Sunday, June 22.
+If coming by plane, you must arrive between 8 AM and 5 PM on Saturday, June 14.
 Teen Missions will pick up team members at the Orlando International Airport.
-If driving, you must arrive between 8 and 10 AM on Saturday, June 15.
-The program ends after Commissioning on Saturday, June 22.
+If driving, you must arrive between 8 and 10 AM on Sunday, June 15.
+The program ends after Commissioning on Sunday, June 22.
 Parents should plan to pick their children up at that time.
-Children flying home from Orlando International Airport should depart after 9 AM and before 12 NOON on Sunday, June 23.
+Children flying home from Orlando International Airport (airport code MCO) should depart after 9 AM and before 12 NOON on Monday, June 23.

 Each team stays in its own tent site, two or three Peanuts to a tent.
 The sites are close to the bathrooms and the Peanut Big Top Tent.
 Peanut teams eat together in the dining room.
 The day begins around 6 AM and the rallies end at 8 PM.
 At least one fun craft or activity is planned each day; these activities include swimming in the pool, making hand puppets, coloring, block printing T-shirts (the same way they’ve done in India for centuries) and making Wordless Books and Bracelets for use in evangelism.
 Provided by Teen Missions Provided to each Peanut is a canteen, food tray, bowl, cup, rain poncho, ID badge, activity pack and hard hat (if on a work team).
 A list of what each Peanut should bring will be sent before the Peanut Boot Camp.
 Included in the involvement expense, each Peanut will receive a team poster and a DVD of their experience.